 Just take a look at some of the leading businesses in the world right now, for example:

-Uber is basically a taxi company – just much easier to use.
+Uber - which is basically a taxi company – just much easier to use.

-Netflix provides on-demand films and videos - this has been around for a long time
+Netflix - an on-demand films and videos platform - this has been around for a long time

-Spotify allows users to find, play and purchase the songs they like - again not a new concept
+Spotify - which allows users to find, play and purchase the songs they like - again not a new concept

-Amazon allows customers to find and buy products online
+Amazon - who simply allow customers to find and buy products online